User738git/GTKAero/README.md

 ### Supported platforms:
 - Mainly KDE
 - Other GTK-based DEs.
-- Don't expect the theme to work on other DEs.
+- (Don't expect the theme to work on other GTK-based DEs).

 ### Bugs + issues
 - Some buttons might look strange.
 This might be because of how GTK handles buttons and such.